guzelcihad/things-to-remember/kubernetes/KubernetesDocker.md

 <br>
 This change doesnt affect to user which uses cloud solutions

-So, Do the docker images are gonna work in Kubernetes?
+So, Do the docker ../images are gonna work in Kubernetes?
 > every docker image can run on any container runtime.
 How is this possible?
 > OCI (Open Container Initiative)